United States of America vs. Michael Patrick Sullivan

 Criminal No.: 13-CR-30103-GPM

 UPCOMING EVENTS: On October 17, 2013, Sullivan plead guilty to this charge.
-Sentencing has been set for March 6, 2014 at 9:00 a.m. in East St. Louis Illinois Federal Courthouse before District Judge Michael J. Reagan.
+Sentencing has been cancelled for June 26, 2014 at 10:00 and will be rescheduled.
+A status conference has been set for September 26, 2014 at 1:30 p.m. in East St. Louis Illinois Federal Courthouse before District Judge Michael J. Reagan.

 On May 22, 2013, Michael Patrick Sullivan, Jr., 37, of Las Vegas, Nevada, was named in a one-count indictment for conspiracy to commit wire fraud and mail fraud in violation of Title 18, United States Code, Section 1349 the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
 If convicted, Sullivan is subject to a term of imprisonment of up to 25 years, a fine of $250,000 and five years of supervised release.